Non-commutative resolutions of quotient singularities

 Our main result concerning NCCRs is Theorem \ref{ref-1.6.4-30} below, but we will first state it in torus case. \begin{theorems} (See \S\ref{ref-12.4-129} below.)
 Assume that $G=T$ is a torus and that $W$ is quasi-symmetric and generic.
 Fix any $\varepsilon\in X(R)_\RR$ which is generic for $\bar{\Sigma}$ and put

 Put $M=M(U)$.
 Then $ \End_{R^T}(M) $ is a NCCR for $R^T$. \end{theorems} In \S\ref{ref-10.1-99} below we give an example of a non-quasi-symmetric $W$ such that $R^T$ has no NCCR given by a module of covariants.
-On the other hand if $R^T$ is Gorenstein and $\dim \Spec R^T=3$ then a NCCR always exists~\cite{Broomhead}.
+On the other hand if $R^T$ is Gorenstein and $\dim \Spec R^T=3$ then a NCCR given by a module of covariants always exists~\cite{Broomhead}.

 It turns out that in order to make the proof of Theorem \ref{ref-1.6.2-28} work for more general connected reductive groups $\varepsilon$ needs to be generic \emph{and} $\Wscr$-equivariant.
 Unfortunately it is usually not possible to satisfy both conditions at once.
 Indeed if~$G$ is for example semi-simple then $\Wscr$-invariance enforces $\varepsilon=0$ which is in some sense the opposite to generic.
-In \S\ref{ref-10.2-100} we will give an example of a quotient singularity for a quasi-symmetric representation which does not have a NCCR at all.
+In \S\ref{ref-10.2-100} we will give an example of a quotient singularity for a quasi-symmetric representation which does not have a NCCR.
 See however \S\ref{ref-5-68} for a positive example.

 In order to state a more generally applicable version of Theorem \ref{ref-1.6.2-28} it will be convenient to expand our setting slightly.
 So we assume that in addition to the connected $G$ that there is a surjective morphism $\phi:\bar{G}\r G$ where $\bar{G}$ is a connected reductive group with $\dim\bar{G}=\dim G$.
 Then $A\overset{\text{def}}{=}\ker\phi$ is a finite subgroup of the center of $\bar{G}$.
 Let $\bar{T}\subset \bar{G}$ be the inverse image of $T$ in $G$.
 Then~$\bar{T}$ is still a maximal torus and $A\subset \bar{T}$.
 We have an exact sequence